|Text: Field Trip||Images: On-Site||Image: Ammonoid||Links: My Web Pages|

 The Meekoceras beds at Union Wash were discovered in 1896 by pioneering paleontologist Charles Doolittle Walcott during one of his epic expeditions to the Western states in search of fossiliferous Early Cambrian exposures.
 Which means, ultimately, that Walcott--one of the most observant and successful field paleontologists in all of human history (he who discovered the world-famous middle Cambrian soft-bodied Burgess Shale fauna of Canada, for example)--actually walked right by those younger Parapopanoceras beds in Union Wash, failing to note the ammonoid-bearing zone that H. W. Turner would eventually discover in 1899.
-Walcott subsequently donated his collection from Union Wash to James Perrin Smith, who determined that the ammonoids were of Early Triassic geologic age, or roughly 240 million years old.
-Based on the presence of Meekoceras gracilitatus in the fossil collections from Union Wash, Smith assigned the entire fauna to the then well-known and formally recognized Meekoceras zone (an ammonoid zonation term that has recently fallen out of favor among cephalopod researchers), a horizon recognized from several localities around the globe, such as the Arctic Circle, Siberia, Japan, China, Timor, New Zealand, India, Pakistan, Madagascar, the northern Caucasus Mountains and the former Yugoslavia.
+Walcott subsequently donated his collection from Union Wash to James Perrin Smith, who determined that the ammonoids were of Early Triassic geologic age, or roughly 248 million years old.
+Based on the presence of Meekoceras gracilitatus in the fossil collections from Union Wash, Smith assigned the entire fauna to the formally recognized Meekoceras zone, a major cephalopod horizon recognized from several localities around the globe, such as the Arctic Circle, Siberia, Japan, China, Timor, New Zealand, India, Pakistan, Madagascar, the northern Caucasus Mountains and the former Yugoslavia.
 The Meekoceras beds have also been identified at a handful of correlative sites in the United States, including northeastern Nevada, southeastern Idaho and northern Utah.
 It is in fact the oldest Mesozoic ammonoid bed yet discovered in North America, and is the third-oldest known from that geologic age in the world.
-Only the Otoceras and Genodiscus ammonoid zones precede it in the worldwide stratigraphic record of the Triassic Period, the youngest division of the Mesozoic Era.
+Only the Otoceras and Genodiscus ammonoid zones precede it in the worldwide stratigraphic record of the Triassic Period, the oldest division of the Mesozoic Era.